outaagunga/documentation/AI_for_research.md

 To make transitions smoother, use AI for synthesis.
 Prompt:

-> “I am drafting the section of my Literature Review on [Theme/Heading Name].
-The main arguments I want to synthesize are: [List of 3–4 arguments from different sources].
+> “I am drafting the section of my Literature Review on [Heading of the section/Theme].
+The main arguments I want to synthesize are: [List of 3–4 arguments from different sources- you can use summary table of sources].
 Draft a cohesive, one-paragraph transition that synthesizes these points, maintains an academic tone, and uses appropriate APA-style signal phrases (e.g., ‘According to Smith,’ ‘Jones and Miller found’).”

 ✅ **Action:**